 For Mirielle West, a 1920’s socialite married to a silent film star, the isolation and powerlessness of the Louisiana Leper Home is an unimaginable fall from her intoxicatingly chic life of bootlegged champagne and the star-studded parties of Hollywood’s Golden Age.
 When a doctor notices a pale patch of skin on her hand, she’s immediately branded a leper and carted hundreds of miles from home to Carville, taking a new name to spare her family and famous husband the shame that accompanies the disease.

 At first she hopes her exile will be brief, but those sent to Carville are more prisoners than patients and their disease has no cure.
 Instead she must find community and purpose within its walls, struggling to redefine her self-worth while fighting an unchosen fate.

 Effie Jones, a former slave who escaped to the Union side as a child, knows the truth of her words.
 The Undertaker’s Assistant follows her Taken in by an army surgeon and his wife during the War, she learned to read and write, to tolerate the sight of blood and broken bodies—and to forget what is too painful to bear.
 Now a young freedwoman, she has returned south to New Orleans and earns her living as an embalmer, her steady hand and skillful incisions compensating for her white employer’s shortcomings.

-BONUS: The Secret Garden
+Family Favorite: The Secret Garden